Westroads Mall shooting

-On December 5, 2007, 19-year-old Robert Hawkins shot and killed eight people and injured five others in a Von Maur department store at Westroads Mall in Omaha, Nebraska, before fatally shooting himself.
+On December 5, 2007, 19-year-old Robert Arthur Hawkins fatally shot eight people and injured four others in a Von Maur department store at Westroads Mall in Omaha, Nebraska, before committing suicide.
 It was the deadliest mass murder in Nebraska since the rampage of Charles Starkweather in 1958.

 Prior to shooting

 An hour before the rampage, Hawkins' mother gave the Sarpy County Sheriff's Department his suicide note, which read in part: "I just want to take a few peices [sic] of shit with me... just think tho, I'm gonna be fuckin famous."

 Surveillance footage showed that Hawkins, unarmed at first, entered the south entrance of the Von Maur department store at about 1:36 p.m.
 CST (19:36 UTC).
 After walking a short distance into the store, he scanned the area, turned around, and left.
 Returning six minutes later through the same entrance, he proceeded directly to the elevator to his right, this time with a Century WASR-10 (a commercial copy of the AKM (7.62×39mm) semi-automatic rifle) stolen from his stepfather's house, along with two 30-round magazines taped together, concealed in a sweatshirt.
 He took the elevator to the top floor.